RichP/BreakoutMetal/README.md

-# Breakout writain in Swift using Metal
+# Breakout written in Swift using Metal

 This is a port of the Breakout game in [Joey de Vris](http://joeydevries.com/#home) [LearnOpenGL](https://learnopengl.com) site.
 Ported to Swift and rendered using Metal

 ## Changes from original

-- Rewriten in Swift using Metal
+- Rewritten in Swift using Metal

 - Supports MacOS, AppleTV and iOS and uses the Game Controller Keyboard (Currently iOS requires Bluetooth Keyboard as no touch controls added)